Sciatica and the degeneration of aging

-Sciatica, which refers to the symptoms of pain and tingling that travel from the lower back and down the legs due to sciatic nerve compression, is a condition that affects millions of people every year.
-While factors like obesity, disease, and smoking can contribute to spinal abnormalities that exert pressure on the sciatic nerve, the natural degeneration that comes with aging is the leading cause of this ailment.
+Sciatica, a term that refers to the collective symptoms of pain and tingling that travel from the lower back and down the legs due to sciatic nerve compression, is a condition that affects millions of people every year.

-The sciatic nerve can become compressed due to a variety of spinal abnormalities, such as slipped disc, spinal stenosis, spondylolisthesis, and spinal arthritis, among others.
-These conditions involve bone or tissue protruding into the spinal canal and are generally caused by age-related, anatomical deterioration including:
+The sciatic nerve can become compressed due to a variety of spine conditions, such as a slipped disc, spinal stenosis, spondylolisthesis and spinal arthritis, among others.
+These conditions involve bone or tissue protruding into the spinal canal and are generally caused by the age-related deterioration of portions of the spine, including:

-- Intervertebral discs – These cartilaginous discs gradually lose water content and become thinner, drier, and less able to support the body’s weight, making them susceptible to herniation and bulging, either of which can contribute to sciatica.
+- Discs — The spine’s tough, elastic discs gradually lose water content and become thinner, drier and less able to support the body’s weight, making them susceptible to herniation and bulging, both of which can contribute to sciatica.

 - Facet joints — As we age, lubricating fluid in the joints decreases, which causes the joint cartilage to rub together and disintegrate.
 Eventually, bone rubs against bone and bone spurs form.